BobCochran/mongoimg/README.md

 ## Attempt at on-the-fly image resizing

-File app3.js attempts to resize stored images on-the-fly using the node.js module "gm" by Aaron Heckman.
-The app3.js code may well be broken when you try it.
-At this time, the code will correctly retrieve and display a single image if you use the route `articles/:id` where :id is the filename of the image you wish to extract.
+File app3.js will correctly retrieve and display two resolution sizes of the same image if you use the route `articles/:id` where :id is the filename of the image you wish to extract.
+First, the `demoimages` collection will be queried for the image.
+Then, the `d750` collection will be queried for the same image, but in 750px resolution.
+The route /articles/:id will then format the two images on the web page and send it back as an http response to the browser.

+File `resize_images_with_gm_and_add_to_mongodb.js` is a batch script that will extract an image filename from fn_list.txt, then readFileSync() that image, then store resize the image to 750px using the 'Graphics Magick' or gm utility.
+The constructor call provides a buffer object to gm, and requests resizing of the image and putting the resized image in the new buffer.
+In this way, it is possible to resize the same image on-the-fly, creating new output buffer objects in any desired resolution.

+The script writes the resized image to the 'd750' collection, and gives it an 'fn' field indicating the resized resolution.

 ## Motivation